ILLUMINATION

 One of the band's maverick traits before performing anywhere was to meditate for one minute before they started to play, this allowed them to be at the next level of the group's soulful preparation..... that did not sit well with some in the crowd, but as always the audience was about to be stunned and surprised with the music explosion of their lives, the boos and hisses turned into cheers and applause as the band would proceeded to kick major music booty each and every time that they got on stage for a performance.

+The band was offered a recording deal with M & M Records and Justo Sierra, the band's manager at the time declined to accept the same recording studio's terms that many of the other local bands were offered (like Coke and the Antiques) and thus killed the deal and hopes for the band's musical legacy.
 From the open houses to the many proms, dances produced and promoted by the group and sharing the stage with the likes of Johnnie Ventura, Fajardo y sus Estrellas, and many other top of the line performers, the countless telemarathons, weddings, 15's parties and the many weekends playing on the roof top by the pool of the Surfcomber Hotel in Miami Beach to overflowing and delighted crowds, Cold War was highly sought out and regarded by many as the best band in the south.
 Cold War consisted of band leader Richard Gonzalez (Kephas) on lead guitar and vocals, Alberto Acosta on bass and rhythm guitar, Phillip Alvarado, Ito Sargen and Albert Banos on drums, Hector Perez on bass, Alex Sanchez on keyboards, Jose Roque and Wolf on congas and Eli Perez on lead vocals.
 The journey however took a detour with the beginning of the disco era with Richard wanting to play a "more meaningful music" causing a major rift with some of the band members who wanted to play more modern top 40 dance selections thus putting a stop to Richard's vision of soulful originality.............so after one fateful practice full of arguments and disagreements, a meeting was called and Richard was voted out of the group, Jimmy Feliciano replaced Richard as it's lead guitarist and Albert Banos took control of the group and changed it's format to the new disco sounds for the new times, but this union did not last long as the band did not get any other gigs causing the collapse and end of Cold War.

 But Richard was not to be denied and formed Illumination (1974/1978), this musical group consisted of band leader Richard Gonzalez (Kephas) on lead guitar and vocals, Albert Acosta on guitar and vocals, Adrian Garcia (RIP) on a sizzling bass, Sean Moore and Albert Banos on drums, Wolf and Ibrahim Munoz on congas, Anthony Fortuna on the keyboards, Eli Perez on lead vocals and Debbie Arch as back-up vocalist to complete the group.